Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 - Feb 10

-- 4 min read
+- 5 min read

 For many people, tarot sits in a curious place.
-It’s often seen as mysterious, mystical, or even intimidating; something reserved for psychics, fortune tellers, or people who “just have the gift.”
+It’s often seen as mysterious, mystical, or even intimidating, something reserved for psychics, fortune tellers, or people who “just have the gift.”
+The truth is far more grounded, intelligent, and human.

 A Brief History of Tarot

-The earliest tarot decks appeared in 15th-century Italy, commissioned by noble families as elaborately illustrated playing cards known as trionfi (triumphs).
+Tarot began its life not as a divination tool, but as a card game.
+The earliest tarot decks appeared in 15th-century Italy.
+Noble families commissioned these elaborately illustrated playing cards known as trionfi (triumphs).
 These early decks already contained symbolic images (emperors, virtues, death, fate) reflecting the worldview of the time.
 It wasn’t until the 18th and 19th centuries that tarot became associated with mysticism, esoteric study, and inner exploration.

 Occult scholars began to see tarot as a visual system that mapped human consciousness, spiritual development, and psychological processes.

-In 17th century Europe, the Tarot de Marseille, a French deck was popular, though many cards required readers to rely heavily on numerology, tradition, and memorised meanings rather than visual intuition.
+In 17th-century Europe, the Tarot de Marseille, a French deck, was popular.
+Many cards required readers to rely heavily on numerology, tradition, and memorised meanings rather than visual intuition.

 In 1909, the tarot as we largely know it today was born with the publication of the Rider–Waite–Smith Tarot, illustrated by Pamela Colman Smith under the direction of Arthur Edward Waite.
-This deck was revolutionary because it placed rich symbolic scenes on every card, including the Minor Arcana; making tarot more accessible, intuitive, and teachable than ever before.
+This deck was revolutionary because it placed rich symbolic scenes on every card, including the Minor Arcana.
+This made tarot more accessible, intuitive, and teachable than ever before.
+It is this deck that has shaped modern tarot reading and remains the gold standard for learning.

 Tarot as a Map of Human Archetypes